 Conclusion

-The Segment Anything Model, trained on one of the largest and most diverse datasets in computer vision, is reshaping image annotation.
+The Segment Anything Model, trained on one of the largest and most diverse datasets in computer vision, has changed the way image segmentation is done.
 Its speed, prompt-based interaction, and accuracy make it a key model for the future of AI-assisted labeling.

 In this guide, we introduced SAM, explained how it works, and showed why it’s a breakthrough for annotation tasks.
 With the hands-on demo in Unitlab Annotate, you’re ready to start using SAM to accelerate your own image labeling pipeline.